 This Plan was available for Public Comment from October 1st through November 1st, for a total of 30 days.
-Promotion of this opportunity for feedback was conducted through social media channels as well as by hosting both in-person and virtual events centered around engaging stakeholders.
+Promotion of this opportunity for feedback was conducted through social media channels as well as by hosting both in-person and virtual events centered around engaging stakeholders and covered populations similar to those seen in Table 17.
 In totality, the State received 15 comments and have used this feedback to guide its Plan, placing an increased focus on telehealth, device ownership, and digital navigation/technical support.